 See “Easter” Is Not A Mistranslation or Isn’t “Easter” in Acts 12:4 a mistranslation? for justification for use of the word Easter in Acts 12:4.

-The above documents note that the Jewish Passover is a single night meal that precedes the days of unleavened bread mentioned in Acts 12:4.
+The above documents note that the Mosaic Passover is a single night meal that precedes the days of unleavened bread mentioned in Acts 12:4.
 So then the period of time referred to in Acts 12:4 as Easter

 See my article entitled Celebration of Easter for more information on the validity and meaning of the Christian Holiday Easter.